chevaucheurdepouler/chevaucheurdepouler/README.md

 <a href="https://www.codewars.com/users/geekcatfr">
 <img src="https://www.codewars.com/users/geekcatfr/badges/micro" alt="codewars lvl"></a>

-hey! i'm harry123. i have been interested in compsci since years now. i started on an old ibm pc, and here i am, hacking stupid stuff and trying to focus on building interesting things.
+hey! i'm chevaucheurdepouler. intern in low level dev and fault injection tolerance @INRIA. i started on an old ibm pc, and here i am, hacking stupid stuff and focusing on building interesting things.
 These last times, i have been pretty interested by low level languages such as rust, and assembly, peer to peer and alternative networking technologies, and building greener tech.

 i also enjoy building more artsy things, and i am curious about everything that comes about music.